cyberdarkworld/dbot-domain-recon/README.md

 # dbot-domain-recon

 Welcome to **dbot-domain-recon**, a Discord bot designed for domain investors and enthusiasts.
-This bot provides fast, reliable domain information including ownership, registrar, RDAP details, and WHOIS fallback.
+This bot provides fast, reliable domain information including ownership, registrar, RDAP details.
 Many domainers face fragmented tools for domain data; this bot centralizes it into a single, stateless solution.

 ## Overview